armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 ---
-title: Enable the Policy Engine in Armory Continuous Deployment or Spinnaker
+title: Install and Use the Armory Policy Engine in Spinnaker or Armory Continuous Deployment
 linkTitle: Policy Engine
 description: >
-   The Policy Engine enforces save time, runtime, and user interaction policies that you create for Armory Continuous Deployment or Spinnaker.
-This section includes instructions on how to configure and deploy an Open Policy Agent server and the Policy Engine as well as release notes, usage, and example policies.
+   The Policy Engine enforces save time, runtime, and user interaction policies that you create for Spinnaker or Armory Continuous Deployment.
+This section includes instructions for configuring and deploying an Open Policy Agent server and the Policy Engine as well as release notes, usage, and example policies.
 no_list: true
 aliases:
    - /continuous-deployment/armory-admin/policy-engine/